 - Language in which PayPal content is displayed

 You should include:

-- Order details, including shipping
+- Order details, including shipping and tax, during checkout.

-Important: Not displaying this information is a major cause of shopping cart abandonment during checkout.
+Important Not displaying this information is a major cause of shopping cart abandonment during checkout.

 You can also activate additional features, including: